cisagov/ScubaGear/baselines/teams.md

     2. Clear the check next to **External users with Teams accounts not managed by an organization can contact users in my organization**.

 ## 6. Skype Users
-Microsoft officially retired Skype for Business Online on July 31, 2021, and it is no longer supported.
-Skype for Business 2015 is slated for Apr 11, 2023 and Skype for Business Server 2015, 2016, 2019 LTSC and Server 2019 is slated for Oct 14, 2025.
+Microsoft is officially retiring Skype for Business Online and wants to ensure customers have the required information and resources to plan and execute a successful upgrade to Teams.
+Below are the decommissioning dates by product:
+- Skype for Business Online: Jul 31, 2021
+- Skype for Business 2015: Apr 11, 2023
+- Skype for Business 2016: Oct 14, 2025
+- Skype for Business 2019: Oct 14, 2025
+- Skype for Business Server 2015: Oct 14, 2025
+- Skype for Business Server 2019: Oct 14, 2025
+- Skype for Business LTSC 2021: Oct 13, 2026

 ### Policies

 #### MS.TEAMS.6.1v1
 Contact with Skype users SHALL be blocked.
-- _Rationale:_ Microsoft officially retired Skype for Business Online on July 31, 2021,
-and it is no longer supported.
+- _Rationale:_ The security risk of allowing contact with skype users is aligned with the risk of contact with a retiring product and its current vulnerabilities.
+Microsoft is officailly retiring all forms of Skype as listed above.
+Through blocking contact with skype users an agency is limiting acess to the multitude of seurity threats employing the vulnerabilities of the Skype product.
 - _Last modified:_ July 2023

 ### Resources